 3 Melt butter in a large saucepan over medium-high heat.
 Add onion and garlic and cook until onion is translucent, about 5 minutes.
 Add the rice; stir 2 minutes.
 Add remaining 1 cup Madeira.
 Cook, stirring constantly until Madeira has been absorbed, about 2 minutes.
 Ladle in a little hot stock, just enough to barely cover the rice; simmer until almost absorbed, stirring often, about 3 minutes.
 Continue to cook until rice is just tender and mixture is creamy, adding more stock by ladlefuls, stirring often and allowing most stock to be absorbed before adding more, until rice is tender, but still firm to the bite, about 20-25 minutes.

-4 Stir in sausage mixture.
+4 Stir in the sausage and mushrooms.
 Season to taste with salt and pepper.
-Transfer to serving bowl.
-Sprinkle with cheese.
+Sprinkle with cheese to serve.